Mouhamed Gueye: Professional career

+Atlanta Hawks (2023–present)

-Gueye was selected by the Charlotte Hornets as the 39th overall pick of the 2023 NBA draft.
+Gueye was selected by the Charlotte Hornets in the second round as the 39th overall pick of the 2023 NBA draft.
 His rights were traded to the Boston Celtics and then to the Atlanta Hawks on draft night.
 On 3 July 2023, Gueye signed his rookie contract with the Hawks.
 However, on 12 November, he was ruled out for a month after suffering a right lower-back stress fracture, subsequently missing most of his rookie season.
 Gueye returned from his injury with several stints for the Hawks' NBA G League affiliate, the College Park Skyhawks, both as a rookie and a sophomore.
+He made six total appearances for Atlanta during his rookie campaign, posting averages of 4.0 points, 3.7 rebounds, and 0.7 assists.

-On April 11, 2025, Gueye recorded a career-high 18 rebounds and scored 10 points during a 124–110 win over the Philadelphia 76ers.
+On 11 April 2025, Gueye recorded a career-high 18 rebounds and scored 10 points during a 124–110 win over the Philadelphia 76ers.
+He made 33 total appearances (including 28 starts) for the Hawks during the 2024–25 NBA season, averaging 6.0 points, 4.2 rebounds, and 0.8 assists.

+On 8 November 2025, Gueye recorded a career-high 21 points with seven rebounds and seven assists in a 122–102 victory over the Los Angeles Lakers.
+On 9 February 2026, Gueye was ejected from a game against the Minnesota Timberwolves after being involved in an altercation with Naz Reid early in the fourth quarter.
+He and Reid were both subsequently fined $35,000 for the incident.

+On 15 July 2026, it was announced that Gueye would be sidelined for three–to–four months after undergoing surgery to repair a fractured left foot.